NCPlyn/E46-Instrument-cluster-ESP8266/README.md

 - Coolant temperature
 - Fuel level (needs DACs, opamp and resistors, working, check schema)
 - Fuel consumption (in reality not true, being faked, check code)
-## Easy to implement via CAN or KBUS but not used in much games with telemetry:
+  ### Easy to implement via CAN or KBUS but not used in much games with telemetry:
   - Check engine light, fog lights, oil/coolant temp light, cruise light...
-## Harder to implement, needs ESP32 because of lack of pins on 8266:
+  ### Harder to implement, needs ESP32 because of lack of pins on 8266:
   - Airbag light, battery charge fault, control illumination of cluster...
-## How to build:
-- Edit wifi credentials in .ino file
-- Upload code to ESP
-- Connect everything according to schema or header of .ino file
-- Connect to power
-- Start game and edit telemetry configuration
 ## Used material to build:
 - ESP8266
 - MCP2515 CAN board (w/TJA1050)